particle-iot/docs/src/content/getting-started/logic-ledger/data-transformation.md

 - Logic can trigger zero or more events from a device-published event.
 - Additional events triggered by Logic are not counted as data operations at this time.

 The Google Geolocation API requires an API key that goes into the URL of the webhook.

+Create a product webhook using **Custom JSON**.
 Replace `YOUR_API_KEY` with your actual API key.
-Also note that the account must have Geolocation API access enabled, and also have billing enabled, or the request will fail.
+Also note that the account must have Geolocation API access enabled, and also have billing enabled, or the request will fail with an 400 error.

 ```
 {